jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 ---

-Those of us raised in the United States are given, as our birthright, two world views which generally reign unquestioned, at least among educated society:
+Those of us raised in the United States are given, as our birthright, a world views which generally reigns unquestioned, at least among educated society:

 * A capitalistic economy, based on "market-based" principles;

-* A government which nominally democratic, and technically republican.
+* A government which nominally democratic, and technically republican, based on partisan coalitions vying for government control through elections.

-One measure of the widespread acceptance of these two world views is the fact that most educated citizens cannot imagine any form of economy or government that could possibly be superior in nature to it.
+This two-faceted view of society is so widespread and accepted that most educated citizens cannot imagine any form of economy or government that could possibly be superior in nature to this.
 Efforts at reform or improvement tend to be framed in accordance with how conformant any improvements are with these two world views.
 Indeed, one reason for "the end of history" narrative at the completion of the 20th century was due to a lack of any realistic compelling alernative for these world views.

-At this point, the capitalistic economy is a given.
-The failed alternative economies of the late twentieth century all posed very similar alternatives - that of massive state control.
-Marxist governments imposed this for theoretical reasons; other regimes, be they fascist, military juntas or other states imposted state control out of convenience, all the better to confiscate the goods necessary to pay off supporters and favored classes.
-Since all forms relied on excessive state control, all suffered the same general problems.
-State control caused such economies to develope inefficiencies that made them unable to compete with capitalistic alternatives.
-Whatever one may think the root cause of collaps of these governments was, the fact that economic inefficiencies and an inability to compete on the world states was a crucial contributor.

-The nature of these inefficiencies is debateable.
-The textbook explanation is that state-controlled economies lacked the pricing mechanisms that served to send signals throughout the economy that kept demand and supply balanced.
-While that may be true, it is possible that even more damage was caused because by placing all control in the economy in the hands of government.
-By doing so, it made the government itself the prime target for the sociopathically greedy and the grifter.
-As a result, these economies were not only inefficient, but frequently run through with corruption through the highest levels.
-In any event, alternatives to capatalist economies are generally framed as _different_ capitalist economies.
-One may think of the United States, China and the Nordic countries as all having different economic systems, but it is remarkable that all of them are, in fact, identifiably capitalistic, and it is remarkable that the only alternative agreed upon by critics of capitalism are heavily redistributive tax levies that transfer wealth from the wealthy to the poor - all the while, keeping the entire basic capitalist structure otherwise intact.

-The primary problem is a lack of a thinkable, appealing alternative.
-There are in fact, glimmerings of alternatives for those who wish to look: social enterpreneurs working off of grants and funding aggregators; economic theorists testing alternate currencies;
-the open source software community, where product is given away and services based on that product are sold.
-Indeed, much of the wealth created today is in the form of intellectual property, which once created, can be used by any number of people.
-But as of yet, there is no sign of an alternative to market economies as efficient models for distribution.
+From the point of view of The Baha'i Faith, both have much scope of improvement.
+In this paper, we will focus on the default view of government.
+While the Baha'i Faith has much to say about economic concerns, and there is certainly an interplay between the economic system and the civic government of states, we will consider issues of economics out of the scope of this paper.(1)

-If an alternative to market economics is unthinkable for lack of appealing alternatives, alternatives to democracy is just as unthinkable.
-While known alternatives to capitalism are generally viewed as disagreeable, known alternatives to democracy are generally feared outright.
-It's difficult to find alternatives to market economies, but quite easy to find its primary alternative: the antidemocratic kleptocracy.
+One reason for tis two-pronged world view is the complete lack of appealing alternatives.
+While known alternatives to capitalism are generally viewed as disagreeable and inefficient, known alternatives to democracy are generally feared outright.
+It's difficult to find alternatives to market economies, but quite easy to find the primary alternative to partisan representative democracies: the antidemocratic kleptocracy.
-Indeed, much of the present concern with US Government is the possiblity that the same thing could happen here through a _herrenvolk_ corruption of our current system.
 Indeed, for all of the alternatives of democracy in the 20th century - communism, military dictatorships, fascism - all of them had this same underlying dynamic of an authoritarian ruler propped up by a broad-based favored class that worked to ensure the stability of the system.
 Whether this favored class was membership in a political party, oligarchy, or military group, did not matter; the underlying mechanism was the same.
 And the result was just as horrifying for the citizens unfortunate enough to find themselves in an unfavored class under such misrule.
+Indeed, much of the present concern with US Government is the possiblity that the same thing could happen here through a _herrenvolk_ corruption of our current system.

 Perhaps as a result, alternatives to representative democracy are rarely envisioned, if at all.
 While democracy has its problems, such